-A 3 1/2 hour hands-on cooking class culminating in dinner served with wine.
+A hands-on cooking class culminating in dinner served with wine and beer.

 Zoé McLaughlin was born in Paris and raised in San Francisco.
 She graduated from Le Cordon Bleu in Paris and worked in restaurants in France while she wrote and published her first cookbook – a collection of family recipes influenced by her multicultural upbringing.
 She now lives in San Francisco, where she works in the non-profit culinary world and hosts online cooking demonstrations.
 She has a passion for bringing together the diverse flavors and culinary traditions of the Bay Area with the time tested techniques of classical French cooking.